Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Introduction

 To the best of our knowledge, the $L^p$-type low-frequency regularity condition was first imposed to investigate the large-time behavior of global solutions so far, revealing the new parabolic profiles that enable us to achieve the upper bounds for decay rates.
-Precisely, we show that the boundedness assumption that $(\mathbf{P}V_0)^{\ell}\in \dot{B}^{\sigma_1}_{p,\infty}(-d/p\leq \sigma_1<d/p-1)$ is not only sufficient, but also necessary to achieve upper bounds of decay estimates.
+Precisely, it is shown that the boundedness assumption that $(\mathbf{P}V_0)^{\ell}\in \dot{B}^{\sigma_1}_{p,\infty}(-d/p\leq \sigma_1<d/p-1)$ is not only sufficient, but also necessary to achieve upper bounds of decay estimates.
 Furthermore, both two-sided bounds for time-decay estimates hold if and only if $\Psi^\ell_0\in\dot{\mathcal{B}}^{\sigma_1}_{p,\infty}$.
-The key error estimate for $\delta V \coloneqq V-V_L$ between solutions to the nonlinear problem \eqref{m1} and the linear problem \eqref{hp} stems from the well-known Wiegner's theorem from viscous incompressible flows \cite{wiegner1}, which can be adapted to suit the dissipative hyperbolic systems: namely, we compute faster time-decay rates of $\mathbf{P}\delta V$ and $\{\mathbf{I} - \mathbf{P}\}\delta V$ compared with that of $\mathbf{P}V_{L}$ and $\{\mathbf{I} - \mathbf{P}\}V_{L}$, respectively, to the linear problem \eqref{hp} in $L^p$-type Besov spaces (see Proposition \ref{properror1}).
-With faster rates of $\delta V$, the sharp decay characterization (Theorems \ref{thm1}-\ref{thm3}) is equivalent to establishing the following large-time asymptotic relation as $t\rightarrow\infty$:
+The key error estimate for $\delta V \coloneqq V-V_L$ between solutions to the nonlinear problem \eqref{m1} and the linear problem \eqref{hp} originates from the Wiegner's idea for viscous incompressible flows in \cite{wiegner1}, which can be adapted to suit the dissipative hyperbolic systems: namely, we compute faster time-decay rates of $\mathbf{P}\delta V$ and $\{\mathbf{I} - \mathbf{P}\}\delta V$ compared with that of $\mathbf{P}V_{L}$ and $\{\mathbf{I} - \mathbf{P}\}V_{L}$, respectively, to the linear problem \eqref{hp} in $L^p$-type Besov spaces (see Proposition \ref{properror1}).
+With faster rates of $\delta V$, the sharp decay characterization (Theorems \ref{thm1}-\ref{thm3}) is equivalent to establishing the large-time asymptotic relation as $t\rightarrow\infty$:

-The approach developed here is closely linked with Wiegner's argument \cite{wiegner1} and the inverse Wiegner's argument \cite{skalak1}, which can be regarded as a new attempt to the study of partially dissipative hyperbolic systems.
-As a side effect, the additional smallness of low frequencies of initial data can be removed in the Fourier semi-group framework in contrast to those previous works, for instance, \cite{BHN,XK2}.
+The approach developed here is closely linked with Wiegner's argument \cite{wiegner1} and the inverse Wiegner's argument \cite{skalak1}, which can be regarded as a new attempt to study partially dissipative hyperbolic systems.
+In addition, as a side effect, the smallness of low frequencies of initial data can be removed in the Fourier semigroup framework, in contrast to those previous works, for instance, \cite{BHN,XK2}.